splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/1-starting-cpp/1-concepts/4-5-while.md

 The while and do while loops are used in the same way in C/C++ as they are in C#.

-:::tip[In C/C++]
+:::note[Syntax]
+Notice that the syntax for while and do while are the same in C/C++ as they are in C#.
+As with C#, you can also use `continue` and `break` within loops to jump back to the condition or to exit the loop.

 ![The while and do while loop syntax](./images/while-loop.png)

-Notice that the syntax for while and do while are the same in C/C++ as they are in C#.

-As with C#, you can use `continue` and `break` within loops to jump back to the condition, or to exit the loop.

 :::

 ## Example

-Here is the example event loop from the [while loop](../../../../part-1-instructions/3-control-flow/1-concepts/04-1-while-loop) page.
+Here is the example SplashKit event loop from the [while loop](../../../../part-1-instructions/3-control-flow/1-concepts/04-1-while-loop#keeping-graphical-programs-running) page.

 ```cpp
 #include "splashkit.h"